- 1.1 History

-The statements made by a person about his/her abilities may not be consistent with needs and activity that are directly observed by the screener or those reported by others.
-If this occurs, then the screener will follow this four-step process.
+The statements made by a person about their abilities may not be consistent with needs and activity that are directly observed by the screener or those reported by others.
+If this occurs, then the screener will follow this four-step process:

 - Seek more details from the person being screened.

 - If possible, ask the person to demonstrate tasks such as getting into and out of the bathtub.

 - Use professional judgment to make the most accurate selections while following the definitions and instructions for the LTCFS.

 The goal is for the LTCFS screener to be as objective as possible, and to have high "inter-rater reliability"—meaning that other screeners would make the same selection on the person’s LTCFS.
 For this reason, the screener’s selections on the LTCFS must be based on as much objective information as possible.
 Objective information can be obtained by asking questions, asking for demonstrations, and observing evidence carefully.
 If selecting the appropriate response is still challenging, then discuss the concerns with the agency screen liaison, who can assist in marking the screen appropriately or request guidance from DHS.
 The screener should include detailed notes to explain the selections made on the LTCFS in these circumstances.
 For example, if a person who can barely walk and transfer himself tells you he bathes himself, but his poor hygiene indicates otherwise, then the screener would follow these steps:

 - Seek more details: Ask him how he bathes (for example, in the bathtub, the shower, or a sponge bath).
 Ask to look at his bathroom to check for accessibility and adaptive equipment.
 Ask him how he gets in and out of his bathtub.
 If it has high sides, then ask him if he can lift his foot that high, and to show you.